Survey of Low-Resource Machine Translation

 \section{Use of external resources and linguistic information}

 For some languages, alternative sources of linguistic information, for example (i)~linguistics tools (Section~\ref{sec:ling:tools-resources}) and (ii)~bilingual lexicons (Section~\ref{sec:ling:lexicons}), can be exploited.
 They can provide richer information about the source or target languages (in the case of tagging and syntactic analysis) and additional vocabulary that may not be present in parallel data (in the case of bilingual lexicons and terminologies).
 Although there has been a large body of work in this area in MT in general, only some have been applied to true low-resource settings.
+We assume that this is because of the lack of tools and resources for many of these languages, or at least the lack of those of sufficiently good quality.
 We therefore review work looking at exploiting these two sources of additional information, for languages where such resources are available and put a particular focus on those that have been applied to low-resource languages.